 The school will take a proactive and supporting approach to working with parents to ensure pupils who are at risk of being persistent absentees do not become so.
-The next section of the policy describes the approach we will take to safeguard pupils from persistence absence.
+The next section of the policy describes the approach we will take to safeguard pupils from persistence absence: an informal meeting will be organised, inviting you into school to discuss any barriers you are facing in getting your child to school.
+We will help wherever practically possible.